top of page

 Health & Wellness

-Appenzellers can be prone to certain genetic health issues.
-Hip dysplasia, elbow dysplasia, and patellar luxation are abnormalities in the joint structure that can cause pain and lameness and are relatively common in the breed.
-While not all Appenzellers develop these health issues, it is important to be aware of them.
+Appenzellers are susceptible to certain genetic health issues such as hip dysplasia, elbow dysplasia, and patellar luxation.
+These abnormalities in the joint structure can cause pain and lameness and are not uncommon in the breed.
+While not all Appenzellers develop these health issues, it is important to be aware of them and understand what ethical breeders do to minimize these health risks in the puppies they produce.

 Appenzellers require a nutrient-rich diet to fuel their active lifestyles.
 High-quality commercial or homemade diets formulated for active breeds are a good choice.
 Portion amounts may need to be adjusted to maintain a healthy weight.
 Limiting treats and table scraps will help maintain a healthy weight and prevent joint stress that can lead to orthopedic health problems.